dlitvak/CarND-Unscented-Kalman-Filter-Project/README.md

 Running NIS analysis with the standard deviation of acceleration and of yaw acceleration set to 1.0 and 2.0, I found that about 3.6% of radar NIS values were above 7.815.
 For lidar, 2.8% of NIS values were above 5.991.

-## Plots of NIS Values against Chi-Square 5% Probability values
+## Plots of NIS Values against Chi-Square 5% Probability Values

 ![NIS Radar](./NIS_radar.png)

 ![NIS Lidar](./NIS_lidar.png)

+If NIS values were much lower than the Chi-Square value, it would mean that standard deviations of the process noise were overestimated, and vice versa.